A Simulator for LLVM Bitcode: Related Work

 On the other hand, the situation is reversed when the program interacts with its surroundings through the operating system.
 In a debugger, such communication comes about transparently from the fact that the program is a standard process in the operating system and has all the standard facilities at its disposal.
 In a simulator, communication with the operating system must be specifically relayed and due to imperfections in this translation, some programs may misbehave in the simulation.

-Finally, the simulator has a substantial advantage in two additional areas: first, a simulator can very precisely and quite comfortably control thread interleaving.
+Finally, a simulator has a substantial advantage in two additional areas: first, a simulator can very precisely and comfortably control thread interleaving.
 This allows analysis of subtle timing-dependent issues in the program.
-Second, since a simulator has a complete representation of the program's state under its control, it can quite easily move backwards in time or compare variable values from different points in the execution history.
-While both scheduler locking and reversible debugging exist to a certain degree in traditional debuggers~\citep{visan11:urdb}, those features are very hard to implement and usually quite limited in their abilities.
+Second, since a simulator has a complete representation of the program's state under its control, it can easily move backwards in time or compare variable values from different points in the execution history.
+While both scheduler locking and reversible debugging exist to a certain degree in traditional debuggers~\citep{visan11:urdb}, those features are very hard to implement and usually quite limited.